VR-Scott/darkly/10_brute_force_login_admin/Resources/brute_force_login_admin.md

     done
     echo -e "\nPassword is not in list\n"

--curl is a tool to transfer data from or to a server, using one of the supported protocols (HTTP, HTTPS, FTP, FTPS, GOPHER, DICT, TELNET, LDAP or FILE).
+- curl is a tool to transfer data from or to a server, using one of the supported protocols (HTTP, HTTPS, FTP, FTPS, GOPHER, DICT, TELNET, LDAP or FILE).

 - *--silent* stops the *workings* outputs so as to only give the final output.